dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 | 850+ | 1,963 | 1.7% | 89.7% | $25,439 | 5.28% |

 > ⚠️ **Critical Finding: Uniform Default Rate**
-> Default rates are essentially identical (~5%) across all credit score bands, from <600 to 850+.
+> Default rates are essentially identical (5%) across all credit score bands, from <600 to 850+.
 In a well-functioning credit scoring model, lower scores should default significantly more.
-This uniformity suggests either: (a) the scoring model does not predict defaults in this portfolio, (b) the data is synthetic/simulated, or (c) the approval process already filters out high-risk applicants so effectively that residual default risk is equalised. **This warrants immediate investigation.**
+This uniformity suggests either: (a) the scoring model does not predict defaults in this portfolio, (b) the approval process already filters out high-risk applicants so effectively that residual default risk is equalised. **This asks for a deeper investigation.**

 ### 2.2 Default Rate by Loan Purpose